sleep-404/AgentMesh/README.md

 ```

 **What happens during test execution:**

+*Knowledge Base Tests:*
 1. Docker containers for PostgreSQL and Neo4j are automatically started
 2. Tests wait for databases to be healthy
 3. All tests run against real database instances
 4. Containers are automatically cleaned up after tests complete

+*Persistence Tests:*
+1. In-memory SQLite databases are created for each test
+2. Migrations run automatically
+3. Tests execute against isolated databases
+4. Databases are cleaned up after each test

-**Note**: The first test run may take a few minutes while Docker images are downloaded.
+**Note**: The first KB test run may take a few minutes while Docker images are downloaded.

 ### Adding Dependencies